Panasonic FZ1000 versus Panasonic TZ100

 - More modern: Was introduced somewhat (1 year and 6 months) more recently.

-If the number of relative strengths (bullet points above) is taken as a guide, the TZ100 emerges as the winner of the match-up (9 : 7 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the TZ100 comes out slightly ahead of the FZ1000 (9 : 8 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the FZ1000 or the TZ100.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.
 This is where reviews by experts come in.
 The adjacent table relays the overall verdicts of several of the most popular camera review sites.
 You can find the full text of the reviews, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.

 |Panasonic FZ1000 (⇒ rgt)||HiRec||82/100 Gold||4.5/5||4.5/5||4.5/5||2014||899||discont.||check|

 |Canon G5 X (⇒ lft | rgt)||HiRec||78/100 Silver||4.5/5||4/5||4.5/5||2015||799||latest||check|